sourcefuse/terraform-aws-arc-ecs/docs/module-usage-guide/README.md

 Understand the security considerations related to ECS clusters on AWS when using this module.

-### Best Practices for AWS EKS
+### Best Practices for AWS ECS

-Follow best practices to ensure secure EKS configurations:
+Follow best practices to ensure secure ECS configurations:

 - [ECS security on AWS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/security.html)